How can I grow my superannuation?

 Self-Managed Super Fund (SMSF)

-A Self-Managed Super Fund (SMSF) is a super fund where you, as the trustee and member, are in control of the management, investment strategy and administration.
+A Self-Managed Super Fund (SMSF) is a super fund where you, as the trustee and member, control the management, investment strategy and administration.
 Like regular industry and retail super funds, SMSFs are established to build retirement savings.
+Below we have more information to help you understand the pros and cons of a Self-Managed Super Fund, so you can make an informed decision.

 You generally need to have a reasonable amount of super to justify the costs of an SMSF.
 The ATO suggests a minimum balance of $200,000 for an SMSF to be competitive.